jimmyboxing93/distributed-payment-api/README.md

 - `src/PaymentProcessing.Tests`: Comprehensive xUnit and Moq suite.

 ## 🏗️ Architectural Highlights
-- **Stateless IAM (Identity & Access Management):** Implemented a robust JWT-based authentication lifecycle.
-By moving away from legacy stateful cookies, the system supports decoupled microservices and remains horizontally scalable.
+- **Stateless IAM & Context Extraction:** Implemented a pure cryptographically signed JWT authentication lifecycle.
+Downstream AI microservices do not accept user identity strings inside message bodies or request payloads, entirely eliminating ID-tampering and enumeration attacks.
+Instead, services utilize an injected `IHttpContextAccessor` to safely pull validated identity parameters (`ClaimTypes.NameIdentifier`) directly out of the ambient request pipeline header context.
 - **LLM & Vector Agnostic:** The AI layer is built using Semantic Kernel's abstraction layer.
 By swapping NuGet packages and configuration, the system can transition between **Google Gemini, OpenAI, or Anthropic**, and from **Qdrant to Pinecone or Milvus** without rewriting core business logic.
 - **Hybrid AI Grounding (RAG + SQL):** The AI Agent performs "Real-World Grounding" by orchestrating two distinct data streams:
     1. **Unstructured Data:** RAG via Qdrant for banking policies and documentation.
     2. **Structured Data:** Native C# plugins for live SQL account lookups.
 - **AI Security & Data Isolation:** Implemented the Interface Segregation Principle (ISP) to create a hard boundary for AI interactions.
-The AI Agent is injected with a restricted IBankingReadService, making it physically impossible for the LLM to execute Delete or Update commands, even if it "hallucinates" a request.
+The AI Agent is injected with a restricted `IBankingReadService`, making it physically impossible for the LLM to execute Delete or Update commands, even if it "hallucinates" a request.
 - **Asynchronous Flow:** Fully implemented async/await across the data and service layers to ensure non-blocking I/O.
 - **Security:** Implemented custom Middleware for API Key authentication and protection against BOLA (Broken Object Level Authorization).
 - **Containerized Environment:** Standardized development using Docker, ensuring seamless transitions between local and cloud environments.